livanshu/Data_Science_Portfolio/Projects/AML_TigerGraph_GSQL/ReadMe.md

 # Project Overview
-The following project details describe the utilization of graph databases for fraud detection, specifically focusing on the implementation of IBM's AMLSim project dataset.
+The following project details describe the utilization of graph databases for **fraud detection**, specifically focusing on the implementation of IBM's AMLSim project dataset.
 The objective is to classify banking transactions as either fraudulent or legitimate by leveraging the capabilities of **TigerGraph's graph** databases.

 **IBM AMLSim**